-Candidates will enroll in this one credit course for two weeks prior to student teaching and observe classes in their major (Spanish).
-Placement will be decided by the School of Education.
-Special arrangements will be made for certified teachers pursuing subsequent certificate in K-12 Spanish or individuals teaching Spanish in K-12 settings.
+Candidates will enroll in a one credit course prior to students teaching and observe classes in their major for two weeks.
+Arrangements will be made for certified teachers pursuing subsequent certification in secondary or candidates in their own classroom.

 EDGSP 413: Survey of Students with Exceptionalities for the Regular Classroom Teacher (3)

 This course explores the characteristics and learning needs of exceptional learners and regular classroom modifications necessary for these learners.
 The responsibilities of teachers under federal legislation are emphasized.
 Course includes examination of research and pedagogy related to this area of education.
 Learners with special needs include students with mental retardation, gifted, learning disabilities, physical health impairments, communication disorders, behavior disorders, vision or hearing impairment, varied cultural backgrounds and specific risk factors.
 This course meets the requirement for Illinois House Bill 150.
 Offered every semester.